gmlewis/flutter-stylizer/README.md

 As of `v0.1.5`, a new `private-other-methods` field was added.
 If not specified, private methods will continue to be grouped within the `public-other-methods` section.

+As of `v0.1.8`, a new option flag was added:

+- `groupAndSortVariableTypes` (default: `false`)
+  - Whether to group public variables separately by type and sort them within their groups.
+Types are: "final", "optional" (`?`), and "normal".

 These features are experimental and should be used with caution.
 Please file any bugs you find on the [GitHub issue tracker].